 7.5 The Supplier may invoice the Customer for the Goods on or at any time after the completion of delivery.

 7.6 The Customer shall pay the invoice in full and in cleared funds within 30 Business Days of the date of the invoice.
 DHD Customers shall pay the invoice in full and in cleared funds within 14 Days of the date of the invoice.
 Payment shall be made to the bank account nominated in writing by the Supplier.
 Time of payment is of the essence.

 7.7 Goods paid for by Pro forma will be dispatched to the Customer on the Supplier’s receipt of full and cleared funds.

 7.8 Where the Supplier incurs an administration charge due to the Customer’s payments not clearing the Supplier reserves the right to forward this charge on to the Customer.

-7.9 If the Customer fails to make any payment due to the Supplier under the Contract by the due date for payment (due date), then the Customer shall pay interest on the overdue amount at the rate of 8% per annum above the Bank of England's base lending rate from time to time.
-Such interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment.
+7.9 If the Customer fails to make any payment due to the Supplier under the Contract by the due date for payment (due date) then the Customer shall pay interest on the overdue amount at the rate of 8% per annum above the Bank of England's base lending rate.
+Such interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount.
 The Customer shall pay the interest together with the overdue amount.